Hello

 Bog Bodies Press

-Published prose called ‘Lugworms under the mirage’
+1. Mnemotope 002 - Published prose called ‘Lugworms under the mirage’

 The Land

-Transcript — Issue One
+Transcript Issue One

-The essay Elsewhere, Walking in the Peatlands documents a ten-hour experiment conducted in August 2021: a walk from Leiden to Amsterdam in search of creative enlightenment.
+If you would like to listen a recorded version of the essay, click the Soundcloud link.
 I interspersed each hour with music that reflected the landscape and circumstances in which I found myself.
 I hope you enjoy it.
 Lace up your boots, join my past self and my current self, my afterthoughts, on a stroll through the Groene Hart.

 In the words of Bob Dylan in ‘My Back Pages’ —